 I've never had a “bad” group on an Intrepid tour; they have all been good for the most part.
 But this group?
 This one was especially fantastic.
 Despite the age differences and the fact that we all came from different parts of the world, we all got along ridiculously well.

-Everyone always seemed to be up for just about anything, whether it was singing karaoke on a boat in Ha Long Bay, dressing up like concubines in Hue, or going on death-defying bike tours in Hanoi.
+Everyone always seemed to be up for just about anything, whether it was singing karaoke on a boat in Ha Long Bay, dressing up in Hue, or going on death-defying bike tours in Hanoi.
 We had SO much fun, and the group definitely helped me enjoy the trip more.

 Who is the guide?